ZikaLab/IEDB_pipeline2/README.md

 Full methodological details are found in Gaunt et al (2020) AVR https://www.sciencedirect.com/science/article/pii/S0166354219303262?via%3Dihub

 # Amino bootscan pipeline
 These scripts are written in Python 3.7 making strong use of BioPython and ETE3 amongst other dependencies.
-Whilst IEDB is pretty much ready to go and would be very easy to modulise, you will need a clear understanding of Python to 'Amino Bootscan'.
+Whilst IEDB is pretty much ready to go and would be very easy to modulise, you will need a clear understanding of Python to use 'Amino Bootscan'.
 Please note, this script is under further development towards producing a full API